smartaleciam/GreatDIYDimmer/README.md

 - {maybe Esp8266 Module for Remote control Via Phone}

--= The following is a Discription of the Folders for the different Arduino Images =-
+-= The following is a Discription of the Folders for the different Arduino Images =- {Updated 4/2/2019)

-- dimmer_colour_buttons = arduino mini pro {serial}, controlling 4x4 button matrix an rgb ws2811 pixel for each button
+- dimmer_colour_buttons = arduino mini pro {serial} - controlling 4x4 button ws2811 pixel matrix
-- dimmer_sliders = arduino mini pro {serial}- using I2C to 4 ---- enabling 1 joystick an 2 fader sliders per ----
+- dimmer_leds = arduino mini pro {serial} - controlling 4 joystick buttons and ws2811 pixel circules
+- dimmer_sliders = arduino Due {serial+I2C} - control's all sliders,joysticks,rfid, and serial for the above boards ----
-- dimmer_usb = arduino uno + USB Host Shield {serial+I2C}, Enable's USB storage an playback of sequences
+- dimmer_usb = arduino uno + USB Host Shield {serial+I2C} - Enable's USB storage an playback of sequences
-- dimmer_lcd = arduino mega + 3.5" TouchScreen + (SD LCD Graphix) + RFID {Serial buttons}{Serial sliders}{Serial+I2C usb}{Serial+I2C Output) - Main Controler
+- dimmer_lcd = arduino Due {serial+I2C} + 3.5" TouchScreen + (SD LCD Graphix) + - - - Main Controler - - -
-- dimmer_output = arduino mega {serial+I2C}, Enabling 2x DMX In/Out, 1x Midi In/Out, 2x Ws2811 Pixel Output of 500pixels
+- dimmer_output = arduino Due {serial+I2C}, Enabling 2x DMX In/Out, 1x Midi In/Out, 2x Ws2811 Pixel Output of 500pixels

-The output being a arduino mega could be replace with a Raspberry Pi to do the Outputs
+The output being a arduino Due could be replace with a Raspberry Pi to do the Outputs

 This same project could be programed using a raspberry pi as a output to be a live music sequencer